9.1.12

 2001

-TOYAH STILL WANTS TO BE FREE
+TOYAH STILL WANTS

 In the fickle world of showbusiness, Toyah Willcox is a long-running success story.
 She's grown from a punk princess, via TV drama to acclaimed Shakespearean.
 But it's a success she will never share with a family, writes Suzanne Locke.